avaughn271/AdmixtureBayes/README.md

 $ python PATH/AdmixtureBayes/admixturebayes/runMCMC.py
 ```

+## This step takes as input:

+**--input-file** The input file of allele counts as described above.

+**--outgroup** The name of the population that will serve as the outgroup.
+For example, in the above file, "out" could be the outgroup.

+**--n** (optional) The number of proposal steps the MCMC sampler should make.
+(Technically, this is the number of MCMCMC flips the chain should make, which is directly proporional to the number of proposal steps).
+Default value is 200.

+**--MCMC_chains** (optional) The number of chains to run the MCMCMC with.
+More chains will results in better mixing at the cost of increased computational time.
+AdmixtureBayes supports multiprocessing, so ideally this would be the number of cores.
+Default value is 8.

+**--result_file** (optional) The name of the mcmc output file of this step.
+No file extension is added (meaning entering "example" will produce "example" as an output file, not "example.txt" or "example.csv".).
+Default value is "mcmc_samples.csv"

+**--stop_criteria** (optional) Either True or False.
+If True, then the MCMC sampler will stop as soon as the effective sample size has been reached or until n iterations have been reached, whichever comes first.
+Otherwise, the algorithm will continue until n iterations have been reached.
+Default value is False.

+**--stop_criteria_threshold** (optional) Ignored if stop_criteria is False.
+Sets the effective samples size that much be reached for the algorithm to terminate.
+Default value is 200.

+**--Rscript_command** (optional) Ignored if stop_criteria is False.
+The command with which to run an R script on the desired machine (eg. "Rscript" or "R CMD BATCH").
+Default value is "Rscript".

+**--verbose_level** (optional) Either "normal" or "silent".
+If "normal", then the total number of snps will be printed to the console, along with the progress of the MCMC sampler.
+Every 1000th iteration, the progress towards the total number of iterations is printed.
+If "silent", then nothing will be printed to the console.
+Default value is "normal."

+ ## This step produces (in the current working directory)

+**result_file** This file contains the list of MCMC samples.

+*covariance_and_multiplier.txt* This file contains the covariance matrix corresponding to the given input file.

 ## (2) analyzeSamples

 In this step, we analyze the output of the Markov chain from the previous step.
 The script to run is